GreedyGame/greedygame-docs/docs/getting-started-advanced.md

 # Getting Started

-This guide is for publishers who wants to have more control over the units by customizing the Ad slots.
+This is a sample guide is for publishers who wants to have more control over the units by customizing the Ad slots.

 GreedyGame help you to monetize your App with **Native Ads** that people love.
 Checkout the video below which shows one of the ideal integrations of GreedGame Ads.